PhucAnh0206/PIM-Tool/Frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Modules

 #### 1. Base

-Containt all common components, services, directives, helpers,... that used in project.
+Contain all common components, services, directives, helpers,... that used in project.

 #### 2. Shell

-Containt the master layout of the application.
+Contain the master layout of the application.

 #### 3. Project

-The example module for the application, it containt the example with create grid component in Base module and use it in project list component.
+The example module for the application, it contains the example with create grid component in Base module and use it in project list component.

 ## Multilingual

 The project have aldready setup the multilingual with Angular TranslateModule, you can find the resource file in src/assets/i18n

 ## Swagger

-* When you change the controller, you need to run "npm run generate-swagger" to generate typescript file to call to api, the output is located in src/app
+- When you change the controller, you need to run "npm run generate-swagger" to generate typescript file to call to api, the output is located in src/app
-* Note: if you want to use swagger api in your module, you have to import the ApiModule of swagger to your module
+- Note: if you want to use swagger api in your module, you have to import the ApiModule of swagger to your module
-* When you use swagger to call to backend api, please check the url is correct, if not, please provide ApiConfiguration in your module (like in app.module.ts)
+- When you use swagger to call to backend api, please check the url is correct, if not, please provide ApiConfiguration in your module (like in app.module.ts)